-- · an increase in property taxes of \$5.2 million, most of which was offset in retail revenues; and - · higher SPP network transmission costs of \$4.4 million, most of which was also offset with higher revenues; however, - partially offsetting these increases were lower costs at Wolf Creek of \$6.6 million.
-Wolf Creek incurred additional costs during the first quarter of 2012 due principally to an unscheduled outage.
+- increases in property taxes of \$4.6 million and \$9.8 million, respectively, most of which was offset in retail revenues; and - higher SPP network transmission costs of \$2.3 million and \$6.8 million, respectively, most of which was also offset with higher revenues; however, - partially offsetting the increases for the six months ended June 30, 2013, were lower costs at Wolf Creek of \$4.8 million.
+Wolf Creek incurred additional costs in 2012 due principally to an unscheduled outage.